thaliproject/thali/pages/documentation/DeveloperHandbook.md

 * Languages & Frameworks -> Node.js and NPM -> Code Assistance, hit Enable
 * Languages & Frameworks -> JavaScript -> Libraries -> Node.js Core

+# How to run our wifi only tests on desktop

+## Running tests in the iOS simulator

+To run WiFi only tests on the simulator please go through following steps:

+1. First, you need to run the app in the simulator from Xcode, in order to get it installed in the simulator.
+Make sure you’re running the same simulators you’ll ultimately be using.
+2. Then you have to launch all simulators on macOS.
+To do this:
+    * Open Terminal and run `cd /Applications/Xcode.app/Contents/Developer/Applications`
+    * Run `open -n Simulator.app`.
+    * Run `open -n Simulator.app` one more time to run another instance of simulator app.
+You'll get a warning message with text `Unable to boot device in current state: Booted.` Just click `OK`, then goto Hardware -> Device and select device on which you installed Thali app earlier.
+    * If you need more simulators just repeat previous step.
+3. Run Thali application on each simulator you opened.
+4. Goto `test/TestServer` directory in your `Thali_CordovaPlugin` repository.
+5. Run tests like `jx ./index.js "{\"devices\":{\"android\":0,\"ios\":3}}"`

 # Notes on adventures in node.js land

 ## How to debug PouchDB tests in Node.js and Intellij